 Host Resolution Priority Tweakhost name resolution priority

-Keywords: tweak, DNS, NetBT, hosts
+Tags: tweak, DNS, NetBT, hosts

 The tweak desribed below helps boost priority for DNS & hostname resolution in general.
 What this means is, it helps web pages load faster, and has negligible effect on downloads (not counting the couple of ms gain with the host resolution at connect-time).

 What we're aiming at is to increase the priority of 4 processes relative to all the other hundreds of running processes in Windows, while keeping their order.
 Lower numbers mean higher priority compared to other services.

 LocalPriority = 499 default default priority - local names cache

 For these four services (all related to host name resolution), you will see some people recommending using the same priority, usually 1,1,1,1.
 The problem with that is it does not keep the correct order of priorities for the different services.
 That is why we recommend using small consecutive numbers, as the examples below.
 Using 4,5,6,7 increases their priority significantly compared to all other services (and their own default values) while keeping their correct order.